stacks-network/docs/src/pages/understand-stacks/integrate-stacking-delegation.md

 const delegetateStackResponses = await delegatorClient.delegateStackStx({
   stacker: address,
   amountMicroStx,
-  poxAddress: delegatePoxAddress, // if set in step 2, this needs to match `poxAddress` burnBlockHeight, cycles,
+  poxAddress: delegatePoxAddress, // if set by the user, this needs to match what was set earlier burnBlockHeight, cycles,
   privateKey: delegatorPrivateKey,